 Fiber helps to support the health of gut bacteria, which is an important part of immunity.
 Vitamin C is necessary for the functioning of several immune cells and has antioxidant properties (17, 1).
-The xanthones in the mangosteen fruit (Garcinia mangostana) have antioxidant, anti-inflammatory and antibacterial properties.
-In this double-blind, placebo-controlled clinical trial, researchers explored the effects of mangosteen juice on T-cell subtypes, cytokine production, biomarkers of humoral responses (plasma cells), and C-reactive protein (CRP) levels in healthy adults.
+The xanthones in mangosteen (Garcinia mangostana) have antioxidant, anti-inflammatory, and antibacterial properties.
+In a double-blind, placebo-controlled clinical trial, researchers explored the effects of mangosteen juice on T-cell subtypes, cytokine production, biomarkers of humoral responses (plasma cells), and C-reactive protein (CRP) levels in healthy adults.

-If mangosteen isn't eaten raw or in juice form, it's most commonly added to smoothie recipes for a wealth of nutritional benefits.
+If you don't want to eat raw or juice form mangosteen, it can be added to smoothie recipes for a wealth of nutritional benefits.
 The fruit contains two classes of xanthones: mangosteen alpha and mangosteen gamma, which are known to confer anti-inflammatory, anti-aging, anti-cancer and anti-diabetic effects.
 Research shows that regular intake of mangosteen juice benefits the body by increasing levels of circulating antioxidants in the blood.If this is your first time enjoying mangosteen and eating the fruit fresh, keep in mind that some sections may have hard and bitter mangosteen seeds that you will have to spit out.
 The benefits of mangosteen include its high fiber content but low in calories, as well as a good portion of vitamin C.There are many mangosteen-based products available for those who want to get the health benefits of this tropical fruit but have difficulty finding fresh fruit.